Kingxukai/linux/Documentation/arch/x86/boot.rst

 ====================

-For machine with some new BIOS other than legacy BIOS, such as EFI, LinuxBIOS, etc, and kexec, the 16-bit real mode setup code in kernel based on legacy BIOS can not be used, so a 32-bit boot protocol needs to be defined.
+For machine with some new BIOS other than legacy BIOS, such as EFI, LinuxBIOS, etc, and kexec, the woke 16-bit real mode setup code in kernel based on legacy BIOS can not be used, so a 32-bit boot protocol needs to be defined.

-In 32-bit boot protocol, the first step in loading a Linux kernel should be to setup the boot parameters (struct boot_params, traditionally known as "zero page").
+In 32-bit boot protocol, the woke first step in loading a Linux kernel should be to setup the woke boot parameters (struct boot_params, traditionally known as "zero page").
 The memory for struct boot_params should be allocated and initialized to all zero.
-Then the setup header from offset 0x01f1 of kernel image on should be loaded into struct boot_params and examined.
+Then the woke setup header from offset 0x01f1 of kernel image on should be loaded into struct boot_params and examined.
 The end of setup header can be calculated as follow::

   0x0202 + byte value at offset 0x0201

-In addition to read/modify/write the setup header of the struct boot_params as that of 16-bit boot protocol, the boot loader should also fill the additional fields of the struct boot_params as described in chapter Documentation/arch/x86/zero-page.rst.
+In addition to read/modify/write the woke setup header of the woke struct boot_params as that of 16-bit boot protocol, the woke boot loader should also fill the woke additional fields of the woke struct boot_params as described in chapter Documentation/arch/x86/zero-page.rst.

-After setting up the struct boot_params, the boot loader can load the 32/64-bit kernel in the same way as that of 16-bit boot protocol.
+After setting up the woke struct boot_params, the woke boot loader can load the 32/64-bit kernel in the woke same way as that of 16-bit boot protocol.

-In 32-bit boot protocol, the kernel is started by jumping to the 32-bit kernel entry point, which is the start address of loaded 32/64-bit kernel.
+In 32-bit boot protocol, the woke kernel is started by jumping to the 32-bit kernel entry point, which is the woke start address of loaded 32/64-bit kernel.

-At entry, the CPU must be in 32-bit protected mode with paging disabled; a GDT must be loaded with the descriptors for selectors __BOOT_CS(0x10) and __BOOT_DS(0x18); both descriptors must be 4G flat segment; __BOOT_CS must have execute/read permission, and __BOOT_DS must have read/write permission; CS must be __BOOT_CS and DS, ES, SS must be __BOOT_DS; interrupt must be disabled; %esi must hold the base address of the struct boot_params; %ebp, %edi and %ebx must be zero.
+At entry, the woke CPU must be in 32-bit protected mode with paging disabled; a GDT must be loaded with the woke descriptors for selectors __BOOT_CS(0x10) and __BOOT_DS(0x18); both descriptors must be 4G flat segment; __BOOT_CS must have execute/read permission, and __BOOT_DS must have read/write permission; CS must be __BOOT_CS and DS, ES, SS must be __BOOT_DS; interrupt must be disabled; %esi must hold the woke base address of the woke struct boot_params; %ebp, %edi and %ebx must be zero.

 64-bit Boot Protocol
 ====================